Moreina/planner/README.md

 Current Known Bugs:
 * Charms can't be moved into a new space below the original space if they overlap eachother
 * Shift + Right Click in Firefox doesn't work (and still opens the default menu)
-* Auras may override eachother if multiples of the same one are added
 * Set items can be upgraded/downgraded, items can be downgraded below their baseline
+* Required level may be inaccurate for upgraded/downgraded items

 Info: https://github.com/Moreina/planner#planner